Anger grows over insecurity in northern Nigeria after kidnaps

-KATSINA, Nigeria (Reuters) - Protesters marched in northwestern Nigeria on Thursday under a banner reading #BringBackOurBoys as pressure mounted on the government to improve security in the region and secure the release of more than 300 kidnapped boys.
+KATSINA, Nigeria (Reuters) -Protesters marched in northwestern Nigeria on Thursday under a banner reading #BringBackOurBoys as pressure mounted on the government to improve security in the region and secure the release of more than 300 kidnapped schoolboys.

+A spokesman for President Muhammadu Buhari did not immediately respond to a call and messages regarding the video.

+If its claims are true, Boko Haram’s involvement in northwestern Nigeria marks a geographical expansion in its activities.

-Dozens of people attended a march through the city of Katsina in response to The Coalition of Northern Groups (CNG), a civil society body that focuses on the welfare of northern Nigerians.
+In the city of Katsina, dozens of people marched through the streets in response to a call from the Coalition of Northern Groups (CNG), a civil society body that focuses on the welfare of northern Nigerians.
 Some chanted “Save northern Nigeria”.

 The hashtag #BringBackOurBoys has been trending on Twitter in recent days and echoes a campaign that was launched to bring home more than 200 girls abducted by Boko Haram in 2014.